parse-community/parse-server-example/README.md

 * By default it will use a path of /parse for the API routes.
 To change this, or use older client SDKs, run `export PARSE_MOUNT=/1` before launching the server.
 * You now have a database named "dev" that contains your Parse data
 * Install ngrok and you can test with devices

+## File Setup
+Feel free to change this at your discretion.
+Example projects are just that - an example.

+* `/spec` contains unit tests you can write to validate your Parse Server.
+* `/src/cloud` contains Parse.Cloud files to run custom cloud code.
+* `/src/public` contains public assets.
+* `/src/views` contains views that express can render.
+* `/src/config.js` contains all Parse Server settings.
+* `index.js` is the main entry point for `npm start`, and includes express routing.

 ## Helpful Scripts
 These scripts can help you to develop your app for Parse Server: